Nominations and Elections

 It shall be the responsibility of Members-at-Large to serve as the link between membership in regions and the organization for the purposes of communication and recruitment of new members.

-Eligibility: One (1) year ACHNE member
+Eligibility: Two (2) years ACHNE member

 Responsibilities: The Members-at-Large serve as the contact person for the members of the ACHNE regions.
 The Members-at-Large serve on the Board of Directors and as the Membership Committee.
 The general Member-at-Large serves as the Chairperson of the Membership Committee.
 Member-at-Large functions include but are not necessarily limited to: